gh-productivity-workshops/PetSpotR/docs/3-dapr.md

     code ./src/frontend/PetSpotR/Data/PetModel.cs
     ```
 2. Within `SavePetStateAsync` replace the current Console.WriteLine() and comment with a comment describing what you want to do:

     ```csharp
+    // Save state to "pets" Dapr state store, using the supplied Dapr client
+    ```

+    It should now look like:

+    ```csharp
     public async Task SavePetStateAsync(DaprClient daprClient)